codeclou/docker-atlassian-confluence-data-center/README.md

 PASS: ./plugins/confluencemavenreleaseinfomacro--plugin_6773597919257421869_confluence-maven-release-info-macro-1.5.2.jar.report
 ```

-Now I can inspect the `confluencemavenreleaseinfomacro--plugin_6773597919257421869_confluence-maven-release-info-macro-1.5.2.jar.report` for further results.
+Now you can inspect the reports for further information.

 -----